benchristel/process-to-processes/src/index.md

 Good code is **correct**, **efficient**, **verifiable**, **portable**, and **instructive**.
 Each of these virtues can be viewed as a force that pushes the centers in the code toward particular shapes and arrangements.

-#### Correctness
+#### Correct

 Correct code does what its programmer intended, and nothing else.
 Code can only be as correct as its programmer's intentions are clear.
 Muddled intentions invariably produce buggy code.

 #### Efficient

-Code is more efficient when it takes less time to run and uses fewer scarce resources (e.g. memory, file handles).
+Code is more efficient when it takes less time to run and uses fewer scarce resources (e.g. memory, file handles, network bandwidth).

 #### Verifiable